kaneuffe/RTP-microhack/README.md

 # Appendix - Deploying the MicroHack environment
-To use the Terraform tenplates in this repository to create the MicroHack base environment, the following requirements need to be in place:
+To use the Terraform templates in this repository to create the MicroHack base environment, the following requirements need to be in place:

 ## Requirements

 ### Terraform state container
-The terraform templetes within this repository require a previously created Azure Resource Grou, Storage Account and a BLOB Storage Container as you can see within the main.tf template:
+The terraform templates within this repository require a previously created Azure Resource Group, Storage Account and a BLOB Storage Container as you can see within the main.tf template:

 ```HCL
 ...